Our Work in Kenya

 If you are interested in the work that Moving Mountains is doing in Kenya and want to get involved, we encourage you to join one of our many volunteer and adventure travel trips to Kenya.
 Whether you want to come as part of a school group, a medical student, or professional skilled volunteer, we have a place that can fit your unique situation.

-For university students, Moving Mountains hosts the University Trip to Kenya for groups of University students and professors to experiences the realities of international development first hand in Kenya.
-These trips unite University students with their peers across the globe to facilitate intercultural conversation and forge relationships that cross the boundaries of language and social background.
-A university trip with Moving Mountains combines volunteer work with outdoor adventures around Kenya and Tanzania.
+For university students, Moving Mountains hosts the University Trip to Kenya to experience the realities of international development first hand in Kenya.
+These trips unite University students with their peers to facilitate intercultural conversation and forge relationships that cross the boundaries of language and social background.

 Our Kenya Medical Camp is designed for medical students looking to gain international experience before they graduate.
-During this month-long excursion, medical students help Moving Mountains to run a medical camp in a rural area of Kenya that is often without medical care.
-Students will work under the supervision of a fully qualified medical professional.
-After the conclusion of the camp, participants can go on to tackle some of Kenya’s mountains or visit the famed Masai Mara Reserve.
+During this excursion, medical students help Moving Mountains to run a free medical camp under the supervision of a fully qualified medical professional.

 To learn more about our programs in Kenya and the various trips and volunteer opportunities available, please explore the windows below.